No Shoveling Sunshine

 The following day we were back at our resort.
 Oh, I forgot to mention that every night during the week the resort offered free drinks at the tiki bar from 730pm to 8pm.
 You had your choice of beer, wine or rum punch.
 It was here that we met a nice couple that happened to be Clearwater locals.
 They were telling us where to go in the short time we had remaining on our trip.

-Tiki Bar party with free drinks every night
+The Tiki Bar party featured free drinks to resort residents every night!

 What stuck in my mind was when this couple told us about going to downtown St. Petersburg at night.
 From the way they described it, it sounded like our kind of town so we took their advice and caught a Beach Rides van to St. Petersburg, FL (15 minutes from Clearwater).
-We paid a flat fee of $25.00 since it was out of the beach zone and enjoyed seeing the following:
+We paid a flat fee of $25.00 since it was out of the beach zone and enjoyed a nice stroll at the marina, sightseeing downtown St, Petersburg, a free movie night on the Green, late night snacks outdoors at a popular restaurant and live music session at Ruby’s.

-We loved our time in St. Petersburg and will definately plan on heading back when we have more time (smile).
+We loved our time in St. Petersburg and we plan on heading back when we have more time (smile).

 Our final day at the resort was spent packing up, spending time on the beach for a last walk and eating out at Crabby Bills.
-Here is a picture of Clearwater from the balcony of our City View suite:
+Here is a picture of one of our last nights on the beach.